Current Accounts Icon

 How to switch current accounts

+Have some switching incentives caught your eye, or are you looking for an account that offers interest?
 Whether you’re going after the latest switching deal or just fancy a change, moving current accounts is a relatively straightforward process thanks to the Current Account Switch Service (CASS).
 Using the CASS, all you have to do is apply for an account, and your new provider will take care of moving across any Direct Debits and standing orders under the Current Account Switch Guarantee.
-Read our current account switching guide to find out more about moving accounts, and which providers participate in the CASS – you'll find that almost all do nowadays.

 How to choose the best current account